SamEdwardes/ubc-mds-github-search/README.md

 #### Running everything

-To refresh data, create model, and run app enter into the command line:
+To refresh the data, create the model, and run the app enter into the command line:

 ```
 bash RUNALL.sh